Device fingerprint: Diversity and stability

 Motivation for the device fingerprint concept stems from the forensic value of human fingerprints.

 In order to uniquely distinguish over time some devices through their fingerprints, the fingerprints must be both sufficiently diverse and sufficiently stable.
 In practice neither diversity nor stability is fully attainable, and improving one has a tendency to adversely impact the other.
 For example, the assimilation of an additional browser setting into the browser fingerprint would usually increase diversity, but it would also reduce stability, because if a user changes that setting, then the browser fingerprint would change as well.
+However, in the absence of user opposition, fingerprints are not difficult to identify, especially since they can be based on a wide variety of data.
+For example, according to research, 56.86% of users have unique extensions, 34% of the population can be identified by the 43 characters of the fonts used.

 A certain degree of instability can be compensated by linking together fingerprints that, although partially different, might probably belong to the same device.
 This can be accomplished by a simple rule-based linking algorithm (which, for example, links together fingerprints that differ only for the browser version, if that increases with time) or machine learning algorithms.

 Entropy is one of several ways to measure diversity.